-In District 207, we believe that attendance is important, and correlated with academic success.
-Any time a student misses time in class, whether it be for an authorized or unauthorized reason, he or she is missing valuable learning experiences that cannot be recreated.
-We also believe it is important for students to learn to demonstrate professional behaviors such as meeting obligations to be present and on time when expected.
+In District 207, we are committed to encouraging every student to attend school everyday.
+We believe that attendance is important, and correlated with a student's academic and social emotional success.
+Any time a student misses time in class, whether it be for an authorized or unauthorized reason, they are missing valuable learning experiences that cannot be recreated.
+We see it as the responsibility of each student, parent, teacher, administrator, and staff member to promote and stress the value of good attendance.